d1nch8g/Dancheg97/README.md

 <a href='https://fmnx.ru/'><img class="logo_main" height="220px" src="./logo.png" ></a>
 </p>

-I am building my distribution with a clear intention to prove, that linux is not hust the only choice for developers, but now suitable for regular users in all life aspects.
-My will is to increase linux popularity and build beautiful software, that will help users to reduce the impact of global corporations on their lifes.
+I am building my linux distribution with a clear intention to prove, that linux is now suitable for regular users in regular life aspects.
+My will is to increase linux popularity and build beautiful software for that platform, to reduce the impact of global corporations on users lifes.

 - [FMNX web url](https://fmnx.ru/)